 4. Advocacy for Music Therapy

-Veterans, cancer patients, routine surgery patients and people with Alzheimer’s are all benefiting from nurses who are Board Certified Music Therapists (MT-BC).
-Studies show music therapy reduces anxiety during routine procedures, decreases the need for inoculative pharmaceuticals, lessens the likelihood of wandering or elopement.
-Additionally, the method is known to increase patient positivity, overall satisfaction with life-quality, and meaningful interactions with others.
+Veterans, cancer patients, routine surgery patients, and people with Alzheimer’s are all benefiting from nurses who are Board Certified Music Therapists (MT-BC).
+Studies show music therapy reduces anxiety during routine procedures, decreases the need for inoculative pharmaceuticals, and lessens the likelihood of wandering or elopement.
+Additionally, the method is known to increase patient positivity, overall satisfaction with life quality, and meaningful interactions with others.
 Nurses can find the most recent news on outcomes for music therapy and professional development at musictherapy.org.

 5. Shortage of Experienced Nurses